BrainForgeAI/UnityGame/README.md

 ## Getting Started

-1. Pull the latest changes from the repository.
+1. Clone / Pull the latest changes from the repository.

 2. Open Unity Hub.